-The patellar tendon is the broad tendon under the kneecap, joining it to the tibia (shin).
+The patellar tendon is the broad tendon strap under the kneecap, joining it to the tibia (shin).

-The patellar tendon is the lower part of a chain of structures known as the extensor mechanism, which reach from the hip to the shin and function to straighten the knee.
+It is the lower part of a chain of structures known as the extensor mechanism, which reach from the hip to the shin and functions to straighten the knee and hold the person upright.

 Patellar tendon problems